truth table: test_truth_table_tests

 return (x, y) != (False, True)

-• converse_non_implication has only one case that returns True, I use that
+• converse_non_implication has only one case that returns True, it is the missing case.
+I add a return statement for it

 def converse_non_implication(x, y):